kasperbirch1/myfetch-npm/README.md

 # myFetch
-This node module package is to GET, POST, PUT & DELETE data from a others website / APIs
+This node module package is to GET, POST, PUT & DELETE data from a API /others websites

 ## How to instal
 ```bash